 Chipper Jones' consistency at the plate led him to become the best position player for the Braves since the franchise moved to Atlanta.
-The impressive amount of playoff appearances for the Braves can be attributed to Chipper's bat nearly as much as the Braves' remarkable pitching.
-This list of the best Chipper Jones baseball cards includes minor league appearances, major league rookie cards, and certified autographs from throughout his career.
+The impressive amount of playoff appearances for the team can be attributed to his bat nearly as much as the Braves' remarkable pitching.
+This list of the best Chipper Jones baseball cards includes minor league appearances, major league rookie cards, and certified autographs from his Hall of Fame career.

 Born Larry Wayne Jones Jr., he got his famous nickname of "Chipper" by reminding his family of his father and being a "chip off the old block," as the expression goes.
-A top high school player out of Florida, Jones was selected as the first overall pick in the 1990 amateur draft.
-While initially a prospect at shortstop, Jones grew to be 6' 4" tall and, as he worked through the Braves farm system, he was shifted to third base where he would play most of his career.
+A top high school player out of Florida, Jones was selected as the first-overall pick in the 1990 amateur draft.

-In addition to the signed cards highlighted in the list, a notable Chipper Jones autograph can be found in the 1998 Donruss Back To The Future dual autograph insert that combines a star player and an up-and-coming stud.
+In addition to the signed cards highlighted, a notable Chipper Jones autograph can be found in the 1998 Donruss Back To The Future dual autograph insert that combines a star player and an up-and-coming stud.
 Jones, the young phenom in this instance, was partnered with Braves Hall of Famer Eddie Mathews.
-In 2016 Topps Archives, you can find a Jones on-card autograph done in the style of the 1985 Topps #1 Draft Pick cards.
-In the same set, you can find a new Chipper card in the 1991 Topps style that also offers a Desert Shield stamp as a short-printed variation, just like his famous rookie card.
+In 2016 Topps Archives, an on-card autograph for Jones is done in the style of the 1985 Topps #1 Draft Pick cards.
+In the same set is a new Chipper card using the 1991 Topps design that also offers a Desert Shield stamp as a short-printed variation, just like his famous rookie card.

 Top 10 Chipper Jones Baseball Cards

 Click on the card titles or images to shop for specific cards on eBay.
 Linked sets in the descriptions go straight to product profiles.